hariharakumar/RiceFactoryAPI/README.md

--- You can Run the application using command : gradle clean build -x test deployToTomcat
+-- You can Build the application using command : gradle clean build -x test deployToTomcat
+   - To run the application, you can deploy to local tomcat container or use built in spring boot container

 -- Uses logback for logging.
 Config file located in : /var/personal_projects/rice_factory/logback-spring.xml (refer to application.properties)
    - Make sure necessary directories are created and proper permissions are given for directories that store this application logs.